-- 2.4 Install valve in line with either end upstream. - 2.4.1 If equipped, confirm Male NPT threads on piping to be assembled to the valve meet the gauging specifications of ANSI B1.20.1 or ASME B1.20.3. - 2.4.2 Before assembling the pipe and valve, apply pipe dope or PTFE tape to the threads on the pipe.
-Thread the pipe into the valve end connections using a standard pipe wrench.
+- 2.4 Install valve in line with either end upstream. - 2.4.1 If equipped, confirm Male NPT threads on piping to be assembled to valve meet gauging specifications of ASME B1.20.1 (NPT) or B1.20.3 (NPTF). - 2.4.2 Thread the pipe into the valve end connections by hand first, and then use a standard pipe wrench.
+Before assembling the pipe and valve, apply pipe dope or PTFE tape to the threads on the pipe.

-NOTE: Make sure that the valve and pipeline are aligned accurately.
+NOTE: Make sure that valve and pipeline are aligned accurately.
 Thread sealant/lubricant is required to establish a seal between the piping threads and valve threads.
 It will not be possible to establish a leak-free seal without thread sealant.

-- 2.4.3 Valve and pipe interior should be flushed to remove foreign objects which may later cause a fluid leak. - 2.4.4 Straightness of pipeline and valve should be assured to avoid uneven piping stresses against the valve.

-Care should be taken to assure that general stress of the pipeline is not concentrated on the valve.

-- 2.5 Installation- Socket Weld - Inspect piping to be welded to valve for correct preparation and any damage. - 2.5.2 Place handle in the FULL OPEN POSITION. - 2.5.3 Wrap a rag that has been soaked with WATER around the center of valve body and secure.
-Do not wet weld ends. - 2.5.4 Insert piping into one socket weld end and "tack" weld in two spots.
+- 2.4.3 Valve and pipe interior should be flushed to remove foreign objects that may later cause a fluid leak. - 2.4.4 Straightness of pipeline and flange faces should be assured to avoid uneven piping stresses against the valve. - 2.4.5 Care should be taken to assure that general stress of the pipeline is not concentrated on the valve. - 2.5 Installation- Socket Weld or Butt Weld Ends - Inspect piping to be welded to valve for correct preparation and any damage. - 2.5.2 Place handle in FULL OPEN POSITION. - 2.5.3 Wrap a rag that has been soaked with WATER around center of valve body and secure.
+Do not wet weld ends.

-- 2.5.5 Wait one minute, then insert piping into opposite weld end and "tack" weld in two spots. - 2.5.6 Before welding, confirm valve location, orientation and clearance is acceptable. - 2.5.7 Weld the pipe to one end of the valve using appropriate wire/filler materials as quickly as possible. - 2.5.8 Allow assembly to cool for at least 5 minutes. - 2.5.9 Confirm rag is still wet- if not, resoak rag and re-secure to center of valve body. - 2.5.10 Repeat steps 2.5.7 through 2.59 for the opposite side.
+- 2.5.4 Insert piping into one socket weld end (or align pipe to butt weld end) and "tack" weld in two spots. - 2.5.5 Wait one minute, then insert piping into opposite weld end and "tack" weld in two spots. - 2.5.6 Before welding, confirm valve location, orientation and clearance is acceptable. - 2.5.7 Weld pipe to one end of valve using appropriate wire/filler materials as quickly as possible. - 2.5.8 Allow assembly to cool for at least 5 minutes. - 2.5.9 Confirm rag is still wet- if not, resoak rag and re-secure to center of valve body. - 2.5.10 Repeat step 2.5.7 for opposite side.